Parmesan Crusted Chicken

 And finally, into some crispy Panko bread crumbs:

-Once the cutlets are breaded, you can pan fry them in olive oil in a single layer, for about 4-5 minutes each side:
+Once the cutlets are breaded, pan fry them in a large skillet with olive oil, ghee, tallow, or your fat of choice in a single layer, for about 4-5 minutes each side over medium heat, until golden brown:

-Once they’re crispy and golden, you can zest a little more parmesan on top, and serve!
-I like it with Crispy Smashed Potatoes or Herb Mushroom Barley, or you can make it the main protein for a Cobb Salad.
+Once the Parmesan Crusted Chicken is crispy and golden, you can zest a little more parmesan on top, and serve!
+Some of my favorite sides for this are Crispy Smashed Potatoes, Herb Mushroom Barley, and Homemade French Fries, or you can make it the main protein for a Cobb Salad.

-You can also use this same method with pork: Parmesan Crusted Pork Chops
+Also, keep in mind that you can also use this same method with pork: Parmesan Crusted Pork Chops.

 FAQ and Tips: